streamlit/streamlit/docs/advanced_concepts.md

 ## Insert elements out of order

-You can use the [`st.empty`](api.html#streamlit.empty) command so you can "save" a slot in your app for use later on.
+You can use the [`st.empty`](api.html#streamlit.empty) method as a placeholder, to "save" a slot in your app that you can use later.

 ```python
 st.text('This will appear first')